 Stany never gave a bad performance.
-In fact, there are so many great films in Stanwyck’s filmography that we could not make a top-10 list, so we did a top-20 list of Barbara Stanwyck’s best films.
+In fact, there are so many great films in Stanwyck’s filmography that we could not make a top-10 list, so we compiled a Top-20 list of Barbara Stanwyck’s best movies.
 Ball of Fire (1941), Lady Eve (1941) and Double Indemnity (1944) are her top 3 films (no surprises there), but the real gems are beyond her best films.

 Beyond the gold standard of pre-code, and one of Stanwcyk’s most iconic roles, Baby Face (1933), be sure to check her in Ladies They Talk About (1933), and beyond the film-noir gold-standard, Double Indemnity, there are gems like No Man of Her Own (1950) or The Strange Love of Martha Ivers (1946).

 Stanwyck also made Westerns, and none as surprising and full of acting powerhouses as Anthony Mann’s The Furies (1950).
 Melodrama?
 Stanwyck’s stock in trade, Stella Dallas (1937) of course is her most famous melodrama, but make sure to check Douglas Sirk’s All I Desire (1953) and a personal favorite My Reputation (1946).
 We could go on and on with this game; there are multiple gems for every genre.

 Did you know?

 Missy and The Queen where her nicknames.
 Also, Stanwyck single-handedly made the name Barbara popular in the 40s when she became the highest paid woman in America.
 You want proof?
 See the chart below.
 Wonder why so many mothers and grandmothers are called Barbara?
 Do you know a Barbara born between the 30s and 50s?
 Ask them why their mothers chose the name Barbara….